NadirBakhsh/nestjs-learn-zero-to-hero/README.md

 ---

-- Practice: Handle Exceptions for CreateManyUsers
+### Practice: Handle Exceptions for CreateManyUsers

+  /**
+   * This method will create many users at once.
+   * If any of the users to be created already exist, an exception will be thrown.
+   * @param createUsersDto List of users to be created
+   * @returns The created users
+   * @throws BadRequestException if any of the users to be created already exist */

-- Solution: Handle Exceptions for CreateManyUsers
+### Solution: Handle Exceptions for CreateManyUsers